DavidStevensonVtex/DjangoTutorialInVisualStudioCode/README.md

 1. Create a file, hello/urls.py

 1. The web_project folder also contains a urls.py file, which is where URL routing is actually handled.

+1. Save all modified files.

+1. In the VS Code Terminal, again with the virtual environment activated, run the development server with python manage.py runserver and open a browser to http://127.0.0.1:8000/ to see a page that renders "Hello, Django".